Your complete guide to HubSpot sales reporting

 You know the feeling.
-You’re staring at a dozen HubSpot dashboards, and while the numbers are all there, something’s missing.
-HubSpot sales reporting gives you some seriously powerful tools to see your pipeline, guess at future revenue, and check in on your team’s activity.
-But numbers on a screen rarely tell the whole story.
+You’re looking at your HubSpot dashboards, and the numbers are all there, providing a great overview of your progress.
+HubSpot sales reporting gives you some seriously powerful tools to see your pipeline, forecast future revenue, and check in on your team's activity.
+To get the absolute most out of these tools, it helps to connect these metrics to the broader context of your business.

-The real challenge for most teams is connecting the dots.
-Your report might tell you what happened (a big deal was lost), but it can’t tell you why (the prospect mentioned a key missing feature in a support ticket last month).
+The real opportunity for most teams is connecting the dots.
+Your report might tell you what happened (a deal was lost), and you can then look further to understand the details (perhaps the prospect mentioned a key request in a support ticket last month).

-This guide will walk you through the reporting tools HubSpot has to offer, from the dashboards you can use in five minutes to the nitty-gritty of custom reports.
-We’ll cover the metrics that actually matter and look at how to dig deeper to find insights that help you make better decisions.
+This guide will walk you through the reporting tools HubSpot has to offer, from the dashboards you can use in five minutes to the powerful custom report builder.
+We’ll cover the metrics that actually matter and look at how to find insights that help you make better decisions.

 What is HubSpot sales reporting?